 The Act requires public bodies to publish procurement strategies to set out how they intend to carry out their regulated procurements and publish Annual Procurement Reports which describe how their procurement activities have complied with these strategies.
-This report reflects our performance as a contracting authority but also includes reference to some of the broader activities of the Scottish Government in leading and delivering procurement policy and capability across the Scottish public sector procurement landscape.
+This report reflects our performance as a contracting authority but also includes reference to some of the broader activities of Scottish Government in leading and delivering procurement policy and capability across the Scottish public sector procurement landscape.

-a) provide summary information on regulated procurements we have completed during the period;
+a) Provide summary information on regulated procurements we have completed during the period;

-b) review whether those procurements kept to our strategy; and
+b) Review whether those procurements kept to our strategy; and

 There is a problem